Design Examples of Presenting Annual Budget Proposal in PowerPoint

 Financial Summary Overview Table

-Illustrating revenue highlights in the budget proposal
+Illustrating revenue highlights in the corporate budget proposal

 To keep the audience engaged, try incorporating more visual elements into complex financial slides.
 Here’s an example of a dashboard with revenue highlights, showcasing sales breakdown by months and categories, and a data chart illustrating trend indicators: